csforge/design-patterns/README.md

 - **State**

 	Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+- **Proxy**

+	Provide a surrogate or placeholder for another object to control access to it.

 ###SOLID Design Principles:###